 What does the research say about oracy and academic achievement?

 Evidence suggests that high quality classroom talk is closely linked to improved outcomes in English, maths, and science.
 Research from organisations like the Education Endowment Foundation shows that oral language interventions can lead to several months of additional progress.
-It is particularly effective for narrowing the attainment gap for disadvantaged learners.
+It is particularly effective for narrowing the attainment gap for disadvantaged pupils.

 What are common mistakes when teaching speaking and listening?